-4 All UoMs nominated one representative for the project, except for the UoM of Jord El-Qaytaa, which nominated two representatives as focal points at the request of the union's president.
+4 All UoMs nominated one representative for the project, except for Jord El-Qaytaa UoM, which nominated two representatives as focal points at the request of the union's president.

 5 Participatory rapid appraisal is a learning process that empowers people to conduct their own analysis to create the information base they need for participatory planning and action.